Can You Remove Paid-Off Child Support From Your Credit Report?

 That means monthly payments on things like auto insurance, utilities and phones do not typically build your score because you never actually borrowed money.
 But if you miss a payment on these accounts, they can appear on your credit report and drag down your score.
 Child support works the same way.

-Once you miss a child support payment, that late payment is considered a debt and can hurt your credit, taking up to seven years to fall off your report.
+Once you miss a child support payment, that late payment can be reported to the credit bureaus and can remain on your credit report for seven years.

-According to Martin Lynch, director of education and compliance manager at Cambridge Credit Counseling, lenders care most about your recent credit activity, so recent marks showing an account was paid in full can offset the negative impact of older marks showing it was once overdue.
+And because lenders care most about your recent credit activity, according to Martin Lynch, director of education and compliance manager at Cambridge Credit Counseling, recent marks showing an account was paid in full can offset the negative impact of older marks showing it was once overdue.

 Can you remove paid-off child support from your credit report?

 You cannot remove accurate information from your credit report.
-However, if you’ve paid off child support and it’s still showing up on your credit report as delinquent, you can — and should — take action.
+However, if you’ve paid off child support and it’s still showing up on your credit report as delinquent, you can dispute that error with the credit bureaus.
 Child support collections agencies collect and track your payments, but they sometimes fail to report your payments properly.

 McKenzie Walsh, a certified financial counselor at the nonprofit AAA Fair Credit Foundation, said some credit reports she’s pulled don’t show updated child support payments from years ago.
 If that happens, she advised contacting the credit bureaus right way.